 Patrick Seitz playing Dracula (from The Dracula X Chronicles and beyond) in a series that heavily references JoJo's Bizarre Adventure.
 He was later cast in the 2012 anime adaptation as Dio Brando, JJBA's main vampire antagonist.
 What a horrible night to be a Joestar...

-Dracula was once a genius strategist named Matthias Cronqvist.
-Enraged at God when the love of his life died, Matthias manipulated his best friend Leon into defeating the vampire Walter Bernhard by having Leon's fiancee kidnapped and eventually sacrificed to create the Vampire Killer.
+Dracula was once a genius strategist named Mathias Cronqvist.
+Enraged at God when the love of his life died, Mathias manipulated his best friend Leon into defeating the vampire Walter Bernhard by having Leon's fiancee kidnapped and eventually sacrificed to create the Vampire Killer.
 Stealing Walter's soul and taking the name Dracula, the new lord of the undead proved his mastery over the night until he lost his second wife Lisa at the hands of the humans.
 Continuing his war with the Belmont Clan and his and Lisa's heroic son Alucard for centuries, Dracula constantly shows himself a brilliant schemer, who tenaciously returns to life again and again while never losing his charm or style.

 Death is Draculas right-hand and just as devious as his master.
-Posing as Walter Bernhards servant, Death steals his soul for Matthias Cronqvist.
+Posing as Walter Bernhards servant, Death steals his soul for Mathias Cronqvist.
 When Dracula was killed by Trevor and friends, Death posed as mild mannered priest Zead, guiding reformed Devil Forgemaster Hector on his quest for revenge, succeeding in reviving Draculas castle and almost making Hector the vessel for Draculas resurrection.
 Returning time and again, Death frequently employed trickery and was skilled in playing enemies off each other to revive his master, such as when he had Jonathan Morris and Charlotte Aulin defeat the usurper Brauner so Death could finish him off and revive Dracula.
 Completely loyal to his master, when Alucard, Draculas son, confronted Death, the Reaper tried to convince him to return to his father.
 As clever and as stylish as Dracula, Death has remained a consistent threat throughout the series and all Hunters of the Night know his reputation.

 IGA: "It's possible I guess.
 Although, I purposefully left the Sonia Belmont character (from Castlevania: Legends for GBC) out of the official Castlevania chronology. (laughs) Usually, the vampire storyline motifs, females tend to be sacrificed.
 It's easier to come up with weak, feminine characters.
 I'll think about it more in the future, though."